 Field-hunting tip

-Look in guano deposits country — that is the host setting where oxammite typically forms.
+Look in guano deposits country, the host setting where oxammite typically forms.
 If you start seeing guanine, struvite, phosphammite in float, you are in the right ground.
 Field specimens usually show a crusts, efflorescences, or tiny granular aggregates habit, so train your eye for that shape before scanning the outcrop.